 - the difference between a probation violation hearing and a criminal trial.

-Defendants in a California probation violation hearing enjoy many of the same rights as defendants in California criminal jury trials.
+In a California probation violation hearing, you enjoy many of the same rights as defendants in California criminal jury trials.
 These rights include:

 - the right to be represented by a criminal defense attorney,9

-- the right to call witnesses, and to use the subpoena power of the court to force witnesses to come to court and testify on the defendant’s behalf,
+- the right to call witnesses, and to use the subpoena power of the court to force witnesses to come to court and testify on your behalf,

-- the right to present any mitigating or extenuating circumstances that may have contributed to the accused’s alleged probation violation,
+- the right to present any mitigating or extenuating circumstances that may have contributed to your alleged probation violation,

-- the right for the defendant to testify on his own behalf, and
+- the right for you to testify on your own behalf, and

-- the right to disclosure of the evidence against the accused.10
+- the right to disclosure of the evidence against you.10

 There are two main differences between a probation violation hearing and a criminal trial.